scikit-learn/enhancement_proposals/slep010/proposal.rst

 existing estimators in downstream libraries will not pass our test suite, unless the estimators also have the `n_features_in_` attribute (which can be done by updating calls to ``check_XXX`` into calls to ``_validate_XXX``).

+The newly introduced checks will only raise a warning instead of an exception for the next 2 releases, so this will give more times for downstream packages to adjust.

 Note that we have never guaranteed any kind of backward compatibility regarding the test suite: see e.g. `#12328